 There are three different park passes available to visitors.

-Schools and other community group who want to apply for an exemption to the entry fee must fill out an entry fee exemption form.
+Schools and other community group who want to apply for an exemption to the entry fee must fill out an Free park entry form.

 Travelling outside of the park